 Reproduction, Beijing.
-Made with centuries-old elm by Chinese craftsmen adapt in traditional method of construction.
-Beautiful grains.
+Made with centuries-old Northern Elm by Chinese craftsmen adapt in traditional method of construction; solidly built, ornamented by beautiful natural grains.
 48″ L, 32″ D, 19.5″ H

-The table is devoid of any carved decorations.
-The solid wood is left in its natural light color to show off the fantastic grain pattern .
+The table is devoid of any carved decorations as its beautiful grain pattern makes it unnecessary.
+The wood is left in its natural light color to show off this grain pattern .
 The clean look of the piece makes it easy to fit into a room in a contemporary setting, as has been seen in many interior design magazines.